drd/jsxlate/README.md

 A script is included that extracts messages from JSX files:

 ```
-bin/extract MyComponent.jsx > messages.json
+bin/extract-messages MyComponent.jsx > messages.json
 ```

 The resulting JSON file can be merged with existing translations using the [json](http://trentm.com/json/) utility, and then given to translators using a tool such as Transifex.

-## Translating JSX sources
+## Bundling translated messages

-Once you get your translations back from the translators, you can use the second included script to translate your sources:
+Once you get your translations back from the translators, you can use the second included script to generate a translations bundle:

 ```
-bin/translate -t messages.json < MyComponent.jsx > fr/MyComponent.jsx
+bin/bundle-messages -t messages-fr.json [FILES] > i18n/bundle-fr.js
 ```

+This module exports an object that has translator functions for the corresponding locale.

+## Integrating with your App

+See the simple example app included.
+Expect this to change.

 ## Sanitizing and reconstituting JSX messages